Advanced DTD: Entities, Mixed Content, and Limitations

 <!ELEMENT p (#PCDATA|b|i)*>

-• weak namespace integration
+• Poor namespace story.

 Examples

-Example: mixed content
+Sample with mixed content

 <!DOCTYPE doc [